phalix/DocumentDrivenArchimate/README.md

 ## TODOS
-1. make edit of attribtues by dialogue
+1. configure connections of archimate
-2. realize: stakeholder, driver, assessment, requirement, constraint, Work Package, Deliverable, Plateau, Gap
+2. make edit of attribtues by dialogue
-3. make it possible to add egdes based on selection
+3. realize: stakeholder, driver, assessment, requirement, constraint, Work Package, Deliverable, Plateau, Gap
 4. handle relations by layers (node is on top or in other node)